How to Secure Funding for Musicians and Record Labels

 Types of funding for musicians & labels

 Start-up loans are one of the most common ways in which new businesses get the funding they need to grow and develop.
 You can approach major banks for a business loan, but you’ll need to make sure your business plan, credit score and research is all up to scratch to stand a realistic chance of securing a loan.
-Also, label owners based in the UK can get help accessing start-up loans with the Professional Record Label in a Box package.

 Don’t rely on high-interest lenders.
 It may seem like an easy way to get some quick cash, but you could end up owing much more than you can afford.

 Arts grants are a great option for creative professionals looking for a bulk cash sum to get their project off the ground, especially as you usually won’t have to pay anything back.
 These grants aren’t available to just anyone and they can be incredibly competitive, so you’ll need to prove you deserve the money and demonstrate how you’ll use it.